-Saint Mary’s Academy was founded in 1889 and is the oldest continuously operating Catholic high school in the Archdiocese of Los Angeles.
+Saint Mary’s Academy was founded in 1889 and is the oldest continuously operating all female Catholic high school in the Archdiocese of Los Angeles.
 It was founded in 1889 by the Sisters of Saint Joseph of Carondelet as a private high school for girls and today is staffed by religious and lay men and women.

 When the population of Los Angeles was about fifty thousand, Saint Mary’s enrolled fifty pupils in a parish school on Twenty-First Street near Grand Avenue and on June 28, 1892, the first commencement was held with two graduates.
 As the city emerged from its “pueblo” days, Saint Mary’s increased in facilities and enrollment.
 By 1903, the original campus comprised four buildings which provided for both a girls’ high school and a grammar school, a music and art conservatory, the administrative center of the western province of the Sisters of Saint Joseph, and a boys’ school which later became Saint Vincent’s Grammar School.